 Singers use diaphragmatic breathing, which means the diaphragm, a dome-shaped muscle at the base of the lungs, is the primary mover.
 On the inhale, the diaphragm contracts and flattens, pulling the lungs down and allowing air to fill the lower lobes.
 On the exhale, the diaphragm relaxes upward and air leaves the lungs.

 This is mechanically different from chest breathing, where the upper chest and shoulders rise on the inhale.
 Chest breathing is shallow, recruits stress muscles, and produces less air flow per breath.
 It is also linked to higher anxiety, neck tension, and reduced vagal tone.
+Most adults default to chest breathing because of stress, posture, and sedentary work, and most do not realize they are doing it.

 Diaphragmatic breathing increases tidal volume, supports longer phonation for singers and speakers, and activates the vagus nerve.
 The vagal activation explains why singers often report a calm focus during performance.
 The technique is calming the nervous system while supplying the vocal demands.